 I don’t think the F 850 GS’s suspension was at fault in this case, I think the Metzeler Karoo 3 tires are not the best fit for this bike.
 I spoke with a couple of other riders on Continental TKC-80 tires, and they reported that the rear felt solid when on pavement.

 I ran into a few locals while on the pavement and had the opportunity to test the brakes.
 Since I was using the Enduro Pro mode, I had the rear ABS switched off.
-The brakes worked well with linear feel and minimal fork dive.
+The brakes worked well with a linear feel and minimal fork dive.

 Overall, the F 850 GS was okay on the pavement, I wish I had the opportunity to ride one with different tires fitted, but the F 850 GS’s forte’ isn’t really pavement by design anyway.